brianobot/learning_rust/README.md

 ## Contributing

-I welcome contributions from the community!
+I welcome contributions from anyone!
 If you have any improvements or additional exercises you'd like to share, please feel free to fork this repository and submit a pull request.